-Inspection and monitoring activities will be conducted to monitor, over time, the effectiveness of the remedy for PCB-containing glazing sealants encapsulated through the application of aluminum foil tape and silicone caulking.
-The locations of the encapsulated materials are depicted on Figures 2-1 through 2-5 and include laboratory and elevator lobby windows within Tower A and windows within Room A106 (the computer room) of the low-rise building.
+Inspection and monitoring activities will be conducted to monitor, over time, the effectiveness of the remedy for PCB-containing glazing sealants encapsulated through the application of aluminum foil tape and silicone caulking and the residual PCB impacted exterior concrete encapsulated through the application of liquid coatings and replacement frames.
+The locations of the encapsulated materials are depicted on Figures 2-1 through 2-5.